If you create and send email newsletters regularly, you may be wondering how you can increase the number of people reading them.

 The maths of split testing is surprisingly complicated, and it is quite easy to run split tests that seemingly produce winners but don’t actually have any statistical significance.

-It’s relatively straightforward to work out correct sample sizes for simple A/B tests — Campaign Monitor have a good guide to A/B sample size here — but working out the best approach to samples for multivariate tests is tricky.
+It’s relatively straightforward to work out correct sample sizes for simple A/B tests — Campaign Monitor provides a good guide to A/B sample size here — but working out the best approach to samples for multivariate tests is tricky.

 As a rule of thumb though, using larger percentages of your data in tests and running longer tests will deliver the most accurate set of results.